felixsuarez0727/test_web_bookmarks/README.md

 1. GET      /      --> To get all the bookmarks saved in the DB.
 2. GET      /\<id\>/  --> To retrive specific bookmark.
 3. POST     /  --> To create the bookmark.
-Header content-type: json, JSON with fields "title" and "text"
 4. PUT      /\<id\>/ To update the bookmark of the given id.
-Header content-type: json, JSON with fields "title" and "text"
 4. Delete   /\<id\>/  --> To delete the bookmark for the given ID.

 # Testing

+Execute test.sh .